Passenger plane crashes, catches fire at Kathmandu airport

-KATHMANDU, Nepal (AP) — A passenger plane from Bangladesh crashed and burst into flames as it landed Monday at the Kathmandu airport in Nepal, killing at least a dozen people, officials and witnesses said.
+KATHMANDU, Nepal (AP) — A passenger plane carrying 71 people from Bangladesh crashed and burst into flames as it landed Monday in Kathmandu, Nepal’s capital, killing dozens of people with others rushed to area hospitals, officials said.

-The twin propeller plane, a Bombardier Dash 8, can carry about 70 passengers, though it was not immediately clear how many people were on board.
+The death toll remained unclear amid the chaos of the crash and the rush of badly injured victims to nearby hospitals.
+Brig.
+Gen. Gokul Bhandari, the Nepal army spokesman, said 50 people had died and the fate of the others was unknown.
+But a police official, speaking on condition of anonymity because he was not authorized to talk to the media, said at least 38 people had died, 23 had been injured and 10 were unaccounted for.

-At least 12 bodies have been recovered, according to an AP journalist who arrived at the scene soon after the crash and saw the US-Bangla Airlines plane broken into several large pieces, with dozens of firefighters and rescue workers clustered around the wreckage.
+An AP journalist who arrived at the scene soon after the crash saw the US-Bangla Airlines twin-propeller plane broken into several large pieces, with dozens of firefighters and rescue workers clustered around the wreckage in a grassy field near the runway.
+Hundreds of people stood on a nearby hill, staring down at what remained of the Bombardier Dash 8.

-An airline official said some injured passengers had been taken away by ambulance.
+The plane swerved repeatedly as it prepared to land in Kathmandu, said Amanda Summers, an American working in Nepal.
+The crowded city sits in a valley in the Himalayan foothills.

 Most Read Nation & World Stories